cyberphone/java-cfrg-spec/README.md

 on the idea that the CFRG algorithms differ too much from EC to be conveniently and logically mapped into the current EC classes and interfaces.*

-None of the existing external representations of CFRG keys specify parameters like `ECPoint`, `coFactor`, or `ECField`.
+Rationale: None of the existing external representations of CFRG keys specify parameters like `ECPoint`, `coFactor`, or `ECField`.
 The PKIX draft does not reuse the ASN.1 EC definitions for named curves either.

-Although probably not applicable to the existing CFRG algorithms, RFC 8037 states:<br>*Do not assume that there is an underlying elliptic curve, despite the existence of the "crv" and "x" parameters.
+Although probably not applicable to the existing CFRG algorithms, RFC 8037 states: *Do not assume that there is an underlying elliptic curve, despite the existence of the "crv" and "x" parameters.
 (For instance, this key type could be extended to represent Diffie-Hellman (DH) algorithms based on hyperelliptic surfaces.)*